 Balboa

 The wreck is a popular night dive and is situated around the cruise ship docking area, therefore, it is not accessible when cruise ships are in port and it is recommended you use a dive company or boat.
-As the proposed new cruise ship dock is no longer being built, enjoy this wreck as much as you’d like!
+Although pieces of this wreck are scattered, you should enjoy this wreck as much as you’d like!
 It may just become your favourite site.

 Oro Verde

 This 131ft steel cargo vessel is popular among wreck divers.
-It can be found 40ft-50ft below the surface and about 100ft off Seven Mile Beach, so it is not suitable for a shore dive.
+It can be found 40ft-50ft below the surface and over 150ft off Seven Mile Beach, so it is not suitable for a shore dive.

 The Oro Verde was discovered in the early 1980s lodged on the barrier reef in North Sound.
 It was recovered and brought in to George Town Harbour, where it was bought by a dive company for just CI$1.
 Oro Verde was then purposefully sunk, and has been enjoyed by divers ever since.